Copyright for lecturers

-You can perform a musical track during your lecture but should not make it available on your VLE.
-If you are recording your lecture, pause the recording while the music is being played or edit the recording before making it available to students.
+You can perform a musical track during your lecture but you should not make it available on your VLE, unless it is being used to illustrate a teaching point.
+If you are recording your lecture, pause the recording while the music is being played or edit the recording before making it available to students,

-If students need to listen in their own time, direct them to a Library copy they can borrow or to a website where they can legally listen to it or download a copy.
+Where students need to listen to whole tracks, in their own time, direct them to a library copy they can borrow, or to a website where they can legally listen to it or download a copy.